jeertmans/manim-tutorial/examples/README.md

 ![ManimGL Opening](manimgl_opening.gif)

 For more examples, please check out their [Example Scenes](https://3b1b.github.io/manim/getting_started/example_scenes.html).
+Some of those examples can be found in [manimgl_examples.py]().

 ## Animations from 3Blue1Brown's videos